Brazilian Navy Nuclear Program

-The creation of ProSub in 2008 brought a concrete horizon for the construction of the nuclear submarine, a renewed federal support for the PNM, and the institutionalization of its goals in the National Defense Strategy and other official documents.
+The creation of ProSub in 2008 brought a solid promise for the construction of the nuclear submarine, renewed federal support for the PNM, and the institutionalization of its goals in the National Defense Strategy and other official documents.
 The nuclear fuel cycle has already been mastered, and the land-based prototype of the submarine's nuclear plant, called the Nuclear Power Generation Laboratory (Labgene), is under construction.
 The issue of international safeguards remains unresolved: Brazil has the technical capacity to enrich fissile material potentially usable in nuclear weapons, but ratified the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) in 1998.
-However, it has not signed the NPT Additional Protocol, which would grant more access to international inspections.
-The Brazilian government claims the need to protect sensitive information, and no agreement has yet been reached regarding the future fuel stockpiles of the nuclear submarine.
+However, it has not signed the IAEA Additional Protocol, which would grant more access to international inspections.
+The Brazilian government claims to be protecting sensitive information, and no agreement has yet been reached regarding the future fuel stockpiles of the nuclear submarine.
 (Note: Brazil's relationship with international nuclear non-proliferation institutions is addressed in Feldman 2006, Guizzo 2006, Kassenova 2014, Palmer & Milhollin 2004, Patti 2021, Rühle 2010, Sá 2015, and Silva & Moura 2016.)